New York City Police Department: Firearms

 New NYPD officers are allowed to choose from one of two 9mm service pistols: the Glock 17 Gen4 and Glock 19 Gen4.
-All duty handguns were previously modified to a 12-pound (53 N) NY-2 trigger pull, though recruits were being issued handguns with a lighter trigger pull as of 2021.
+All duty handguns were previously modified to a 12-pound (53 N) NY-2 trigger pull, though recruits were being issued handguns with a factory standard trigger pull as of 2021.
+Approved off-duty firearms are Springfield XD-S, Glock 26, and Sig Sauer P365.
+Smith & wesson M&P shield.

-The Smith & Wesson 5946 semi-automatic 9mm with a double action only (DAO) trigger, was issued to recruits in the past; however, the pistol has been discontinued.
-While it is no longer an option for new hires, officers who were issued the weapon may continue to use it.
+The Smith & Wesson 5946 and Sig Sauer P226 semi-automatic 9mm pistol with double action only (DAO) trigger, were issued to recruits in the past; however, those models are no longer issued, with the Smith & Wesson model being discontinued.
+While it is no longer an option for new hires, officers who were issued the weapons may continue to use them.
 Shotgun-certified officers were authorized to carry Ithaca 37 shotguns, which are being phased out in favor of the newer Mossberg 590.
 Officers and detectives belonging to the NYPD's Emergency Service Unit, Counter-terrorism Bureau and Strategic Response Group are armed with a range of select-fire weapons and long guns, such as the Colt M4A1 carbine and similar-pattern Colt AR-15 rifles, Heckler & Koch MP5 submachine gun, and the Remington Model 700 bolt-action rifle.
-NYPD ESU Officers also use the Ruger Mini 14 556 rifle.
+NYPD ESU Officers also use the Ruger Mini-14 chambered in 5.56×45mm NATO.

 Discontinued handguns

 From 1926 until 1986, the standard sidearms of the department were the Smith & Wesson Model 10 and the Colt Official Police .38 Special revolvers with four-inch barrels.
 Female officers had the option to choose to carry a three-inch barrel revolver instead of the normal four-inch model due to its lighter weight.
 Before 1994, the standard sidearm of the NYPD was the Smith & Wesson Model 64 DAO, a .38 Special revolver with a three- or four-inch barrel, and the Ruger Police Service-Six with a four-inch barrel.
 This type of revolver was called the Model NY-1 by the department.
 After the switch in 1994 to semi-automatic pistols, officers who privately purchased revolvers before January 1, 1994, were allowed to use them for duty use until August 31, 2018.
 They were grandfathered in as approved off-duty guns.
-Before the issuing of the 9mm semi-automatic pistol NYPD detectives and plainclothes officers often carried the Colt Detective Special and/or the Smith & Wesson Model 36 "Chief's Special" .38 Special caliber snub-nosed (two-inch) barrel revolvers for their ease of concealment while dressed in civilian clothes.
+Before the issuing of the 9mm semi-automatic pistol, NYPD detectives and plainclothes officers often carried the Colt Detective Special and/or the Smith & Wesson Model 36 "Chief's Special" .38 Special caliber snub-nosed (two-inch) barrel revolvers for their ease of concealment while dressed in civilian clothes.
 The Kahr K9 9mm pistol was an approved off-duty/backup weapon from 1998 to 2011.
 It was pulled from service because it could not be modified to a 12-pound trigger pull.